Introduction to wikis

 Edit a page

-Some Wiki services (including Backlog’s Wiki feature) will notify the original author of any edits by email.
+Some wiki services (including Backlog’s wiki feature) will notify the original author of any edits by email.
 This helps authors monitor contributions for accuracy and stay up to date on changes.

 Link between pages

-Linking between Wiki pages makes it easier for readers to find secondary
+Linking between internal wiki pages makes it easier for readers to find secondary materials they may need, especially as your wiki grows.

-When working in a Backlog Wiki, for example, you can simply add brackets
+When working in a Backlog wiki, for example, you can simply add brackets around another wiki page’s title (e.g. [[ Example Page Title ]]) to automatically link to that page.

-your Wiki service.
-For further details, please consult the manual of your Wiki
+The method for creating links may vary depending on your wiki service.
+For further details, please consult the manual of your wiki service.

-Most Wikis also contain a few other features designed to make it easier to search for information.
+Most wikis also contain a few other features designed to make it easier to search for information.
 A few examples are:

 - Full page search